R-CHOP

 Numb or tingling hands or feet (peripheral neuropathy)

-Tell your doctor if you have these symptoms.
-They sometimes need to lower the dose of vincristine.
-The symptoms usually improve slowly after treatment finishes, but for some people they may never go away.
-Talk to your doctor if you are worried about this.
+If you have these symptoms, always tell your doctor, nurse or pharmacist.
+They sometimes need to change the dose of the drug.
+The symptoms usually improve slowly after treatment ends.
+But for some people they continue and are a long-term side effect of treatment.

 Muscle or joint pain